 This Biodiversity Gallery in Porto is a museum powered by GEMA, pioneer in interactivity, facial recognition and 360º projection.
-We developed many solutions for this museum:
+Many solutions were developed for this museum:

-Diversity of scents: A box with 8 hoses and 8 buttons that, when pressed by the user, trigger specific scents, such as strawberry, chocolate and cinnamon, while a LED lighting is activated to recognise the elements.
+Diversity of scents: A box with 8 hoses and 8 buttons that, when pressed by the user, triggers specific scents, such as strawberry, chocolate and cinnamon, while a LED lighting is activated to recognize the elements.

 Genetic diversity of Snails: In a room, the visitor can find a display with thousands of snails.
 In the center of this display, there is a camera.
 The user takes a picture and, on the opposite side of the room, it is possible to see the user’s picture projected with different colors and textures, simulating Andy Warhol’s layouts.
 In the end, you can share this picture by email.

-Chair with sounds: In this space, the visitor can sit back and experience the difference between the heartbeat of a human, a whale and a mouse.
+Chair with sounds: In this area, the visitor can sit back and experience the difference between the heartbeat of a human, a whale and a mouse.

 Darwin: 5 videos illustrating different concepts of time lapses: plants growing in slow motion and an image of the Museum on Google Earth slowly drifting away.

-Tetrapod: A LCD where the user can watch a morphing video of a tetrapod.
+Tetrapod: LCD screen where the user can watch the morphing video of a tetrapod.

 Interactive photomaton: An app that allows users to take a picture and watch as their face is transformed in a different race.
 The visitor can choose between European, African and Asian.
 In the end, these pictures can be sent by email.

-Tree of Life: An app made for this museum to show species evolution throughout time.
+Tree of Life: An app made for this museum to show the evolution of species throughout time.

-This space benefits from our Onecore technology, that allows a more centralised control of the equipment.
-Through an intelligent behaviour analysis software for each hardware device installed, this museum/space profits from an automated and easy management of its daily operation.
+This venue benefits from our Onecore technology, that allows more centralized control of the equipment.
+Through an intelligent behaviour analysis software for each hardware device installed, this museum profits from an automated and easy management of its daily operation.